 £125 Discount for NUS Students people on following means-tested benefits, proof required: ESA (income related); Income Support; Working Tax Credit (not child tax credit); Council Tax Benefit (not student/single person/reduction due to disability); Housing Benefit; Pension Credit (guarantee); Unwaged Dependent of these benefits.

 All Film Oxford Courses are subsidised by Oxfordshire Skills and Learning Service

 3 Day Video Production Course Outline:

-The group will go out onto location to shoot their production.
-During the shoot every member of the group rotates production roles, taking it in turns to direct, operate the camera, set up the lights and sound record, etc. Afterwards the group will watch videos back and take notes.
+The group will go out to a location to shoot their production.
+During the shoot every member of the group rotates production roles, taking it in turns to direct, operate the camera, set up the lights and sound record, etc. Afterwards, the group will watch videos back and take notes.

 The group will edit their Advert for a local community project using Adobe Premiere software and upload it to YouTube.